awsdocs/amazon-cloudwatch-user-guide/doc_source/Cross-Account-Cross-Region.md

 **To enable cross\-account CloudWatch functionality to access a list of all accounts in your organization**

-1. Log in to your organization's master account\.
+1. Log in to your organization's management account\.

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.